 When an incident is reported, the personnel responsible for the area in question may request the Office of Student Life to review the images from the camera.
 As circumstances require, the Dean of Students may authorize others to review images.
 A record log will be kept of all instances of access to, and use of, recorded material.

 Appropriate Use and Confidentiality

-Personnel are prohibited from using or disseminating information acquired from college security cameras, except for official purposes.
+Personnel are prohibited from using or disseminating information acquired from university security cameras, except for official purposes.
 All information and/or observations made in the use of security cameras are considered confidential and can only be used for official college and law enforcement purposes upon the approval of the Dean of Students or designee.
 Personnel are expected to know and follow this policy.

 Use of Cameras for Criminal Investigations

 The use of mobile or hidden video equipment may be used in criminal investigations.
 Covert video equipment may also be used for criminal investigations of specific instances which may be a significant risk to public safety, security and property as authorized by the Dean of Students or designee.